emirbaki/jeufutbol_backend/README.md

     ```

 2.  **Configure Environment:**
-    Copy `.env.example` to `.env` and fill in your database and API keys.
+    Copy `.env.example` to `.env` and configure your database, Redis, and API keys.

     ```bash
     cp .env.example .env